Eocene: Early Eocene

 During the early Eocene, methane was another greenhouse gas that had a drastic effect on the climate.
-The warming effect of one ton of methane dimensions unspecified is approximately 30 times the warming effect of one ton of carbon on a 100-year scale (i.e., methane has a global warming potential of 29.8±11).
+Methane has 30 times more of a warming effect than carbon dioxide on a 100-year scale (i.e., methane has a global warming potential of 29.8±11).
 Most of the methane released to the atmosphere during this period of time would have been from wetlands, swamps, and forests.
 The atmospheric methane concentration today is 0.000179% or 1.79 ppmv.
 As a result of the warmer climate and the sea level rise associated with the early Eocene, more wetlands, more forests, and more coal deposits would have been available for methane release.
 If we compare the early Eocene production of methane to current levels of atmospheric methane, the early Eocene would have produced triple the amount of methane.
 The warm temperatures during the early Eocene could have increased methane production rates, and methane that is released into the atmosphere would in turn warm the troposphere, cool the stratosphere, and produce water vapor and carbon dioxide through oxidation.
 Biogenic production of methane produces carbon dioxide and water vapor along with the methane, as well as yielding infrared radiation.
 The breakdown of methane in an atmosphere containing oxygen produces carbon monoxide, water vapor and infrared radiation.
 The carbon monoxide is not stable, so it eventually becomes carbon dioxide and in doing so releases yet more infrared radiation.
 Water vapor traps more infrared than does carbon dioxide.
+At about the beginning of the Eocene Epoch (55.8–33.9 Ma) the amount of oxygen in the Earth's atmosphere more or less doubled.